samsipe/intelligent-charge-scheduler/README.md

 This is an MVP for a charge optimizer that checks a google calendar for events, looks at the status of load on the electric grid, and the state of charge of a vehicle to determine when to best charge its batteries.
 It runs on a schedule, and can run locally, in docker using docker compose, or deployed to the cloud.
 It also only wakes the vehicle when it is plugged in, so it won't drain the battery.

+The Tesla app already allows users with Time of Use (TOU) rates to set **off-peak charge** end time.
+This allows the vehicle to charge at the lowest cost possible, and be ready to go when needed.
+This app takes that a step further by using a calendar to determine when the vehicle will be needed, and the status of the electric grid to determine when and ***how fast*** it should charge.
+It will also increase the charge limit if the vehicle is needed for a longer trip that is on your calendar.

+To use this application you will need to enable **off-peak charge** in the Tesla mobile app.
+This app will then change the **charge limit, charge rate, departure time, and off-peak end time** accordingly.
+It will not change other schedule settings like preconditioning, or weekday/weekend settings.

 ### Limitations:

 - Single location (where the car is usually charged)